 You might be surprised by just how many clever ways you can put the remainder of your bottle of wine to use!

 That “little drop” at the end of a bottle of wine.
 Maybe you drink it just to avoid putting the bottle back in the fridge or “wasting it”.
-But that little drop can be as much as a whole glass – and often the difference between staying within the government's low risk alcohol unit guidelines or exceeding them.
+But that little drop can be as much as a whole glass – and often the difference between staying within the low risk alcohol unit guidelines or exceeding them.